-- 1) The ongoing strong financial performance of the AIDF; - 2) The AIDF has established and built its Reserve (Net assets) to \$8.829 million: - This represents a capital adequacy ratio of 13.54%. - 3) The financial performance of the Diocesan agencies and schools continues to strengthen; - 4) The external facilities of \$40 million are secured by direct mortgages on specific properties: - The total value of the mortgage security is \$120 million; - 5) The investments of the AIDF have and continue to broaden; and - 6) The AIDF's Ordinance states that the Fund shall be guaranteed by the Diocese.
+- the ongoing strong financial performance of the AIDF; - (2)the AIDF has established and built its Reserve (Net assets) to \$9.431 million: - this represents a capital adequacy ratio of 14.5%. - (3) the financial performance of the Diocesan agencies and schools continues to strengthen; - (4)the external facilities of \$40 million are secured by direct mortgages on specific properties: - the total value of the mortgage security is \$130 million; - (5) the investments of the AIDF have and continue to diversify; and - (6) the AIDF's Ordinance states that the Fund shall be guaranteed by the Diocese.

-For the twelve months to 31 December 2017, the AIDF achieved a comprehensive income surplus of \$984,511 and its reserves increased to \$8,829,454.
+For the 12 months to 31 December 2018, the AIDF achieved a comprehensive income surplus of \$961,635 and its reserves increased to \$9,431,089.